jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-2/EN-template-for-analysis.md

 The columns overall are a little difficult to read, especially when trying to make sure there are no missing numbers.
 The categories are not broken up, and are laid out in one sprawling wall of boxes.
 I believe Michelle touches on this in her part as well.

-#### Missing and Invalid Data
+###### Missing and Invalid Data
 It is difficult to tell if are many cases of missing numbers until we can easily sort the categories.
 Here is an example of an issue I ran into.

-Here is the origninal chart.
-It's columns a-b, rows 1-28.
 ![](original-chart.png)<br>
+*Figure 2, original dataset.*

+The above image is taken from the origninal cvs file after being converted to google docs; specifically columns A-B, rows 1-28.
+It all looks like it could be a part of the same "total" when checking for missing variables, however it is most certainly not, especially if one tries to add up all the values in column B.

 ![](annotated-chart.png)<br>
+(*Figure 3, an annotated copy of the dataset*)

-Here is an annotated and edited chart.
-It's columns a-b, rows 1-44.
+Here is an annotated and edited version of the dataset.
+It is comprised of columns a-b, and rows 1-44.
+The highlighted yellow boxes are new categories, and are the "totals" that can be used for identifying missing or invalid data.

+I added a SUM section which tallied up the individual rows of numbers and then compared them to the overall total listed in the original dataset - this is listed as "difference" in my annotated chart.

 ![](total-comparison.png)<br>
+(*Figure 4, totals up and compares information from Figure 3*)

-Here is an additonal chart to compare data totals and accuracy.
+Here is an additonal section I added to the annotated spreadsheet from Figure 3, to compare data totals and accuracy.
+It seems to be off, even when removing the 3.1% from the Non-Response percentage.

-(Screenshot of Row to Collum)

-The sub categories of “15 to 64 years”, “65 years and over”, “65 to 69 years”, “85 years and over” are not differentiated at all.

-When trying to see if there was any missing or invalid, I got very confused.
-I added boxes B4;B28 together, but it gave me a much too high number.
-This is

-Overall, to much more thoroughly look into this I would have to clean the spreadsheet completely.

-Support your claims by citing relevant sources.
-Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).
+Overall, I cannot fully and thoroughly assess the dataset without cleaning the entire spreadsheet.

 **For example:**